-Herbicide treatment will take place in September 2021.
+Herbicide treatment will take place in late Summer 2022.
 This late summer treatment is timed to weaken the common reed as it enters its dormant period, in hopes that it will not re-emerge in the spring.
 Any shoots that re-emerge in the spring will be re-treated at that time.

 In accordance with our environmental permitting conditions, signage bearing the MassDEP file number (006-1482) will be posted at all treatment sites.
 Due to the treatment being used and the careful method of application, there will be no water use restrictions at this time.

 As the targeted invasive species are treated, the Esplanade Association will work in partnership with the Department of Conservation and Recreation to review appropriate species for possible re-planting sites to restore the shoreline as suitable habitat for native species.

 To learn more, contact Alison Badrigian, Director of Projects and Planning, at email@example.com.